jdesive/dockarr/README.md

 Note: This will cause downtime for your HTPC, no services will be running during this process.

 ### Stopping the stack
 To stop the stack you can run `dockarr stop <name>`.
-This will simply just stop all the services in docker, you can then simply run the `start.sh` script again to start the stack back up.
+This will simply just stop all the services, you can then simply run `dockarr start <name>` again to start the stack back up.

 ### Deleting the stack
 To delete the stack you just need to run `dockarr remove <name>`.
 This will stop and remove all services.